 Mate some grippy low profile tyres, to your rims for best grip and performance.
-TorqueCars recommend Bridgestone Potenzas, Goodyear Eagle F1and Dunlop SP Sport MAXX.
-See our forum for a discussion on types of tyres.
+TorqueCars recommended tyres for the Golf GTi include Bridgestone Potenzas, Goodyear Eagle F1 and Pirelli P zero.
+See our forum for a discussion on types of tires.

 For more information on Tuning your car please join us in our friendly forum where you can discuss Golf Gti options in more detail with our Golf Gti owners.
 It would also be worth reading our unbiased Volkswagen tuning articles to get a full grasp of the benefits and drawbacks of each modification.

 If you liked this page please share it with your friends, drop a link to it in your favourite forum or use the bookmarking options to save it to your social media profile.